 skateboards, rollerskates, strollers, wheelchairs and the like).
 Unfortunately, the roadways are designed to accommodate motor traffic and not people walking or using non-motorized conveyances.
-General improvements Short term Install crosswalks at Mesford Road, Lagaunet Lane and Noll Road. timeline is 2019-2020.
+No bicycle lanes exist on the perimeter streets of any of the school campuses, and sidewalks appear only intermittently.
+Work with the engineering dept on crosswalk placement.
+General improvements Short term Install crosswalks at Mesford Road, Lagaunet Lane and Noll Road.
+A new city park at the corner of Noll/Mesford will include the crosswalk and a piece of the Noll Road shared use path.
+Construction timeline is 2019-2020.
 This crossroads is along the school route and popular with runners, walkers and bicyclists.
 Although the intersection already is a 4-way stop, motorists, have been observed failing to yield the right-of-way to pedestrians.
 Work with the engineering dept on crosswalk placement.
 Poulsbo Elementary School Short term Sidewalk or shared use path Foot traffic has created an informal dirt path paralleling Noll Road.
 The path is rutted with tree roots and strewn with pine cones, which may make it uncomfortable for pedestrians.
-Poulsbo Elementary School Long torm 3 way stop at Hostmark and Noll.
+Poulsbo Elementary School Long term 3 way stop at Hostmark and Noll.
 This would greatly minimize the risk of Noll Road traffic turning onto Hostmark when pedestrians or bicyclists are in the crosswalk.
 Near- misses occur frequently during school start and release times.
 Will probably be installed as development occurs in that corridor.
 Strawberry Field Complex Short term Build running/walking paths around the Strawberry Field complex and leading to trails extending from that complex.
 Work in partnership with the Kitsap Public Facilities District, Kitsap County, and the NK School District on a partnership project.
 Use volunteers to build trails.
-Other Eastside Impl rovements 12 th Avenue Short term Install signs to direct pedestrians and bicyclists through Caldart Heights across from mobile home park.
+Other Eastside Imp rovements 12 th Avenue Short term Install signs to direct pedestrians and bicyclists through Caldart Heights across from mobile home park.
 This attractive shortcut is less steep than the top of Forest Rock Lane.
 Wilderness Park Short term Install sign identifying trailhead on Hostmark Wilderness Park is a jewel in the middle of the city that is little known.
-A prominent sign marks the trailhead on the east, but no signs identify trailheads on the west, which are tucked behind parking lots of the NE corner of Highway 305/Hostmark and Olympic Place office complex.
+A prominent sign marks the trailhead on the cast, but no signs identify trailheads on the west, which are tucked behind parking lots of the NE corner of Highway 305/Hostmark and Olympic Place office complex.